 Whether you live in Little Rock, Fort Smith, Fayetteville, Springdale, and Jonesboro with so many companies offering Arkansas automobile insurance, how do you know what policy is right for you?
 Finding an affordable car insurance policy that fits your lifestyle can be a daunting task.
 We can help you decide how much coverage is right for you.

 AutoInsuranceEZ.com provides approximate measures of the relative cost of Arkansas vehicle insurance to consumers.
-In terms of expenditures for automobile insurance, Arkansas ranks 38 out of all 50 states, with the estimated average auto insurance premiums of $653.
+In terms of expenditures for automobile insurance, Arkansas ranks 38 out of all 50 states, but this number depends on what sort of coverage is purchased.

 |Bodily Injury Liability||25,000/50,000||25,000/50,000|

 |Property Damage Liability||25,000||25,000|

 Naturally, your monthly payments will depend on what types of coverage you purchase for your vehicle, and in what amounts.
 Buying only the state minimums will save you money each month in the short term, but in reality Liability coverage protects you financially in only a few situations.
 For total protection, you’re going to also want to look into Comprehensive, Collision, and more.

 For the first DUI offense, you will receive up to a $1,500 fine, face a 6 months license suspension, and up to 1 year of imprisonment.
 Drivers are required to file an SR-22 to reinstate a suspended driver license after a DUI, uninsured auto accident, or driving without insurance.
 And on top of everything, your insurance carrier will very likely increase your rates after a DUI conviction.